Homestead Hack: Using Old Buttons As Baking Measurement Reminders

 Since I make bread so often I have come up with some Bread-Making Shortcuts.
 It assures my time in the kitchen is shorter since I’m not starting out from scratch each & every time.

-One of the shortcuts involves amending my 2-loaf recipe to three loaves since my oven will hold 3 loaf pans at one time.
-Why not bake up three at the same time?
+One of the shortcuts involves calculating & amending my 2-loaf recipe to make three loaves since my oven will hold 3 loaf pans at one time.

-I mean, I’ve already pulled all my ingredients, measuring cups, measuring spoons, mixing bowls, etc. And I’ve already fired up the heat on the oven – let’s fill that bad boy up & bake as many as it’ll hold!
+I mean, I’ve already pulled all my ingredients, measuring cups, measuring spoons, mixing bowls, etc. And I’ve already fired up the oven – let’s fill that bad boy up & bake as many as it’ll hold!

 Confusion When Doubling A Recipe